THVX/chatter-droid/README.md

 ### Hi there 👋
 ### I'm Chatter Droid !😄
 ### I have created 3 repos for now: the OpenWhitespace Interpreter, snack and Illusion Browser ! ⚡⚡
 ### Basically, OpenWhitespace is just an interpreter like others.
 But it runs WhiteSpace, an exotic language.
-(Lik Brainf**k, Ook, or LOLCODE). 🔭
+(Like Brainf**k, Ook, or LOLCODE). 🔭
 ### snack is a command line interface that prints thing on the screen. 💬
 ### And finally, Illusion Browser, a web browser for Android. 👯
 ### Try to guess in which language I did them ! 🤔